-Vagabond tour guide and lover of Irish music John McKiernan lays out his top Irish tracks to listen to before going to Ireland.
+VagaGuide and lover of Irish music, John McKiernan, lays out his top Irish tracks to listen to before going to Ireland.

-John – Ok…so this is an impossible task.
-Only ten songs…there are so many to choose from but we’ll give it a go…
+This is the impossible task.
+Narrowing limitless Irish songs down to only ten.
+There are so many to choose from.
+But we’ll give it a go…

 1. Molly Malone

 The ultimate sing-along song.
 The subject is a Dublin fishmonger, who may have sold more than just ‘cockles and mussels’.